andrewchambers/bupstash/doc/man/bupstash-put.1.md

   Path to the send log, overridden by --send-log.
 See the section 'Using a send log' for a description of how to use send logging for efficient incremental uploads.

+* BUPSTASH_CHECKPOINT_BYTES:
+  When send logging is enabled bupstash will checkpoint the log every BUPSTASH_CHECKPOINT_BYTES of data that is sent.
+If an upload is interrupted after a successful checkpoint, data will not need to be resent over the network.
+The default value of this option is 1073741824, which is 1 GiB.

 ## EXAMPLES

 ### Save a file to a repository over ssh